hazelgrove/agda-popl17/README.md

 - [README.md](README.md) is this file you're reading right now.

+- [aasubsume-min.agda](aasubsume-min.agda) describes a mapping from action derivations to a subset of the same type that is deterministic.
+This is work in progress that will probably change the statement of determinism.

 - [all.agda](all.agda) acts as an ad-hoc make file for the project.
 If you run `agda all.agda` at the commandline in a clone with no `.agdai` files, it will check all the complete proofs from scratch.
 The files that